Short Version

 Long Version

-In the mid-2010s, Jennifer began her career in education and found a position teaching a mile from her childhood home.
+In the mid-2010s, Jennifer began her career in education and found a position teaching a mile from where she grew up.
 In 2017, she earned a Master of Arts in English Education.
-Her experience as an educator includes curriculum writing, remote, blended, and face-to-face instruction.
-In 2022, she became an AVID educator working to prepare students for college and beyond.
-Jennifer currently teaches English and Dramatic Arts.
-Some of her favorite stories to teach are “The Most Dangerous Game” by Richard Connell, “The Scholarship Jacket” by Martha Salinas, and “The Tell-Tale Heart” by Edgar Allan Poe.
-Some of her favorite plays to teach are Romeo & Juliet, The Miracle Worker, and Twelve Angry Men.
+Her experience as an educator has taught her a lot about people and relationships.
+Jennifer currently teaches English.
+Some of her favorite stories and plays to teach are “The Most Dangerous Game,” “The Tell-Tale Heart,” “The Cask of Amontillado,” Romeo & Juliet, The Miracle Worker, and Twelve Angry Men.

 Stay Connected